Most employers understand the necessity of respirator use when their worksites contain hazardous chemicals, particles, or dust in the air.

 Surprisingly, that’s not the most overlooked part of the respirator standard.

-In October, OSHA revealed its preliminary top-10 most-cited violations for FY 2019 (See Here).
-Respiratory protection finished fifth on the list, with CFR 1910.134(e)(1) as the most cited section of the standard.
-Five hundred eighteen (518) violations occurred because employees did not receive medical evaluations to determine their ability to use respirators.
+In February, OSHA revealed its top-10 most-cited violations for FY 2020 (See Here).
+Respiratory protection finished third on the list, which is two spots higher than FY 2019, with CFR 1910.134(e)(1) as the most cited section of the standard.
+The vast majority of violations occurred because employees did not receive medical evaluations to determine their ability to use respirators.

 The Respirator Standard & Medical Clearance